straker/kontra-asset-loader/README.md

 });
 ```

-Once loaded, all assets can be accessed by name from `AM.assets`.
+Once loaded, all assets can be accessed by name from `AL.assets`.

 After the manifest is loaded, you can load any bundles by calling [loadBundle](#loading-bundles).